ESS - FAQ

 - Funding support of up to HK$10 million may be provided on a dollar-for-dollar matching basis.

-- Project period should not be longer than 2 years.
+- Project period should generally not be longer than 2 years.

 - All intellectual property rights arising from the project belong to the company.